Ali00000007/webprogramming_coursework/README.md

 These buttons allow users to reset the session without reloading the page.
 This makes it quick to begin a new race and tidy up visual clutter between events.

 ## AI
-AI tools (ChatGPT) were used to assist with developing some logic, particularly around SQLite integration and DOM manipulation for editing UI elements.
+AI tools (ChatGPT) were used to assist with developing some logic, particularly around SQLite integration and DOM manipulation.

 ### Prompts to develop Express & SQLite integration
 A sequence of prompts helped me set up the backend: